-Mama na Mtoto partners are leaders in maternal and child health research and evaluation.
-We believe that good health programs must be based on evidence and best practices.
-University partners jointly participate in field studies, publish peer-reviewed results, present at international conferences, and report to our funding partners.
+Mama na Mtoto partners comprised of leaders in maternal and child health research and evaluation guided by the belief that good health programs must be based on evidence and best practices.
+University partners jointly participated in field studies, published peer-reviewed results, presented at international conferences, and reported to our funding partners.

 We strove to understand community needs and the scientific impact of our activities and projects to best direct our activities.
 Our research uses both quantitative and qualitative methods.
 We conducted surveys at health facilities and in local homes, as well as interviews with community members and leaders before and after our activities.
 Research was led by the Catholic University of Allied and Health Sciences (Tanzania) and supported by university partners from Mbarara, Uganda and Calgary, Canada.